maxgray7-dev/RecipeBook/README.md

 Navigation panel allows user to navigate through the project and pick options such as: Home, About, New Recipe, Register and Login.
 After user registered or logged in, option LOGOUT replaces login and register options.
 Furthermore, users who didn't login can't add new recipe.
+After adding a recipe, admin will be needed to approve it before it published.

 ### Future improvements left to implement

 - The current project requires more options to be added.
-- To make this project more interesting, I would add option to comment recipies and give them likes.This would allow users more interact with other users.
+- To make this project even more interesting, I would add option to comment recipies and give them likes.This would allow users interact with other users.
 - I would include option to check recipies and approve it in future for admin.
 - I would also create a new page Favourites, this would be a page where user can save his favourite recipies in alpabetic order.